Maherukh/MusikPlayer/README.md

 <h2>🛠️ Installation Steps:</h2>

-<p>1. $ git clone {the url to the GitHub repo}</p>
+<p>1.
+To clone the repo cd into the new folder and type $ npm install to install all dependencies</p>

 ```
-This clones the repo cd into the new folder and type $ npm install to install all dependencies
+$ git clone {the url to the GitHub repo}
 ```

 <p>2. $ npm install</p>